Last Catch 2016 vintage smoked trout plated with spices River Fish Forelle premium canned fish

 Last Catch 2016 is that idea, taken to its logical conclusion.

 Last Catch 2016 is available at lastcatch.eu for €45 per can, with worldwide shipping.
-Only 6,000 cans remain.
+Only 6,000 cans remain from the original 2016 production.

 Similar Posts